String Quartet No. 3 (Revueltas)

 String Quartet No. 3 is a chamber-music work written in 1931 by the Mexican composer and violinist Silvestre Revueltas.

-History

 Revueltas composed his third string quartet in the same year as his second, 1931, and the Cuarteto Clásico Nacional gave the first performance on 2 September 1931.
-Although the score was announced in 1958 as being "in preparation for sale", it was only finally published in 1995, fifty-five years after the composer's death and several decades after his other three quartets.
+Although the score was announced in 1958 as being "in preparation for sale," it was only finally published in 1995, fifty-five years after the composer's death and several decades after his other three quartets.

 Analysis

 The quartet is in three movements: